Mad-ness/howto-pages/Baremetal_installation_with_cobbler.md

 - Last volume in the disk layout is stretched out up to all free space of a volume group it hosts on.
   So there is a rootvg/dummy file system that can be destroyed at any time
+- IP addresses that allocated for servers are not hardcoded so to know an ip address of the installed server is need to check DHCP logs and find out IP address allocated to server's MAC address

 ## To be acknowleged